Topical repellents

 A word on essential oils

 Whilst it’s a great idea to use essential oils for flea prevention, it’s important to use caution: not all essential oils are safe for dogs, and some can even be harmful.
-Neem, citronella, lemon balm, rosemary, cedar, and rose geranium oils are generally considered safe and are naturally offensive to fleas, but should be diluted in safe carrier oils, so if unsure better to purchase ready made natural oil repellents such as Dermadog Insect Defence Spray
+Neem, citronella, lemon balm, rosemary, cedar, and rose geranium oils are generally considered safe and are naturally offensive to fleas, but should be diluted in safe carrier oils, so if unsure better to purchase ready made natural oil repellents.

 We don’t recommend using essential oils on puppies under 20 weeks, and it’s important to remember that less is more when utilising these natural flea repellents; dogs’ noses are far too sensitive to handle the human dosage and too much can make them feel unwell.